oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Event-based collection uses a simple Begin, End, GetData scheme:

-- ${t}CommandListAppendMetricQueryBegin defines the start counting event
+- ::${t}CommandListAppendMetricQueryBegin defines the start counting event
-- ${t}CommandListAppendMetricQueryEnd defines the finish counting event
+- ::${t}CommandListAppendMetricQueryEnd defines the finish counting event
-- ${t}MetricQueryGetData reads the raw data to be later processed by ${t}MetricGroupCalculateMetricValues.
+- ::${t}MetricQueryGetData reads the raw data to be later processed by ::${t}MetricGroupCalculateMetricValues.

 Typically, multiple queries are used and recycled to characterize a workload.
 A Query Pool is used to efficiently use and reuse device memory for multiple queries.

-- ${t}MetricQueryPoolCreate creates a pool of homogeneous queries.
+- ::${t}MetricQueryPoolCreate creates a pool of homogeneous queries.
-- ${t}MetricQueryPoolDestroy frees the pool.
+- ::${t}MetricQueryPoolDestroy frees the pool.
 The application must ensure no queries within the pool are in-use before freeing the pool.
-- ${t}MetricQueryCreate obtains a handle to a unique location in the pool.
+- ::${t}MetricQueryCreate obtains a handle to a unique location in the pool.
-- ${t}MetricQueryReset allows for low-cost recycling of a location in the pool.
+- ::${t}MetricQueryReset allows for low-cost recycling of a location in the pool.

 .. image:: ../../../images/tools_metric_query.png